KyruCabading/internationalization-example/README.md

 ```

 - We also need to agree on a **scalable id structure** because IDs don't nest within intl... using an id of `home` in the homepage announcement... then later using `home` somewhere in the navbar will generate conflicting ids when swapping out strings to a different locale. [#550](https://github.com/formatjs/react-intl/issues/550) Could be something like `component/section.userDefinedString` `addAccount.addAccount` for "Add Account". and `buttons.cancel` for "Cancel".
-- **It'll be much faster to not implement internationalization during development process** because our pace is quick with alot of moving parts.
-We will save more dev hours by replacing strings with the components _after_ the app is more or less finalized.
-The most intensive part of this process is hooking internationalization up properly which can be done after the app is finished (no compatibility issues).